Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 The `IOperationsService` provides the asynchronous message sending API to Orpius.
 The `MyMobileAppService.Chat` method takes the custom `MobileAppChatRequest` request and pulls out the `UserMessage` property; assigned it to the *chatRequest* instance.
-The `ExternalId` of the Operation is included.
+The `ExternalId` of the operation is included.
 Given that the `IOperationsServiceParameters` was previously added to the services collection, the `IOperationsService` has everything it needs to action the request.

 You'll notice that we send a list of `Tool` objects along with the `ChatRequest`.
 These define what, if any, custom tools can be used by your AI agent when performing the request.
-We delve into that in greater detail later.
+We look at that in more detail later.

 > **NOTE:** When calling `IOperationsService.Chat`, a conversation is considered 'new' if the `ChatRequest.ConversationId` is not provided; it is `null` or equal to `Guid.Empty`.